Zanzibar Excursions: Discover the Spice Island’s Hidden Gems

 Jozani Forest

 Other species that you might catch a glimpse of include Blue Sykes’ Monkeys, Bush Pigs, Aders Duiker Antelopes, Elephant Shrews, Chameleons and numerous birds and butterflies.
-The best time to see the wildlife of Jozani is early in the morning when nature is at its most lively and man-kind at his least.
-Visitors are advised to keep three meters between themselves and any wildlife and asked not to visit the forest if suffering any cold or flu like symptoms.
+The best time to see the wildlife of Jozani is early in the morning when nature is at its most lively and man-kind at its best.
+Visitors are advised to keep three meters between themselves and any wildlife and asked not to visit the forest if suffering any cold or flu-like symptoms.
 The monkeys, though susceptible to human diseases, have practically no resistance to them.

 Prison Island Tour

 Changuu Island was used as a penitentiary for rebel slaves by the sultans from the 1860s until the end of the slave trade.
-After which the British began building a prison on the island under the guidance of First Governor, Lloyd Matthews.
+After this the British began building a prison on the island under the guidance of First Governor, Lloyd Matthews.
 This was completed in 1894.
-However, the ‘prison’ was only ever used as a quarantine center for possible yellow-fever victims, and even then was hardly used as that.
-Don’t be deceived by the word ‘prison’ in the island’s English name, the significance of the island, like so many of Zanzibar’s cultural sites, has been made little of and the ‘prison that never was’ now houses a resort and restaurant.
+However, the ‘prison’ was only ever used as a quarantine center for possible yellow fever victims, and even then was hardly used as that.
+Don’t be deceived by the word ‘prison’ in the island’s English name, the significance of the island, like so many of Zanzibar’s cultural sites, has been made little of, and the ‘prison that never was’ now houses a resort and restaurant.

 The island is a popular day-trip destination from Stone Town.
-About 20 minutes from the city by traditional Dhow sailing boat, the island offers excellent snorkeling, a beautiful and quiet white sandy beach, giant turtle sanctuary and coral rag forest.
+About 20 minutes from the city by traditional Dhow sailing boat, the island offers excellent snorkeling, a beautiful and quiet white sandy beach, a giant turtle sanctuary, and a coral rag forest.

 doplhin